What Is Ischemic cardiomyopathy?

 - To treat symptoms and prevent complications

 To manage heart failure, most people improve by taking a beta-blocker and ACE inhibitor even when not having symptoms.
 If symptoms occur and/or worsen,digoxin, diuretics, and aldosterone inhibitors may be added.
 Other medications will be added as needed.
-For example, if you have an arrhythmia, your doctor may give you a medication to control your heart rate or lessen the occurrence of arrhythmia.
+For example, if you have an arrhythmia, your provider may give you medication to regulate your heart rate or lessen the occurrence of arrhythmia.
 Or, blood thinners may be prescribed to prevent complications when a blood clot develops in the lower heart chamber after a heart attack.
-Your doctor will discuss what medications are best for you.
+Your provider will discuss what medications are best for you.

 - Exercise.
-Your doctor will tell you if you may exercise or not.
+Your healthcare provider will tell you if you may exercise or not.
 Most people with cardiomyopathy are encouraged to do non-competitive aerobic exercise.
 Heavy weight lifting may not be recommended.

 - Cardiac Resynchronization Therapy (CRT, such as biventricular pacing): In some patients with advanced heart failure, biventricular pacing (a pacemaker that senses and initiates heartbeats in the right and left ventricle) improves survival, reduces symptoms and increases exercise capacity or tolerance.
 For people with heart block or some bradycardias (slow heart rates), this pacemaker will also serve to maintain an adequate heart rate.